YunoHost-Apps/mattermost_ynh/doc/ADMIN.md

-You can change the istalled edition (Team <-> Enterprise) by modifying the setting file `__INSTALL_DIR__/config/config.json` and replace the version to wich you want: Team or Enterprise.
-Update your apps and verify the *About* on your Mattermost
+You can change the installed edition (Team <-> Enterprise) with the command line.

+From Enterprise to Team

+`sudo yunohost app setting mattermost version --value "Team"`

+From Team to Enterprise

+`sudo yunohost app setting mattermost version --value "Enterprise"`

+Then upgrade the app (in command line or in the webapp).

+The edition should be visible in the Mattermost header.
+It can also be visible in System Console.